vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 The surrender of Trijata similarly, is to be understood as inclusive of her close relatives and associates.

-All these factors are to be reflected upon in the dvaya mantra, which is the mantra followed in surrender :

-124

-Essence of Srimad Rahasyatraya Saram

-When the supreme nature of Paramatman is reflected some doubts may arise in our minds, Desika has pointed out those doubts and answered them convincingly as follows - 1.
+All these factors are to be reflected upon in the dvaya mantra, which is the mantra followed in surrender : When the supreme nature of Paramatman is reflected some doubts may arise in our minds, Desika has pointed out those doubts and answered them convincingly as follows - 1.
 The Lord is omniscient and omnipotent.

 When the Lord is of this supreme nature, how can it be said that he is approachable by those, who have committed endless sins?
 He is granting the results to all people, only according to their respective karma.
 How can it be said that he would grant infinite benefit of liberation to those who have committed infinite